Lazy-Solutions/AdvancedSceneManager/README.md

 </br>

-[Collections](docs/SceneCollection.md) and [scenes](docs/Scene.md) can also be opened from [UnityEvents](https://docs.unity3d.com/Manual/UnityEvents.html), such as from a [Button](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/script-Button.html), but it might be easier to use the [SceneHelper](docs/SceneHelper.md), since that will make it easier to find the [scene](docs/Scene.md) or [collection](docs/SceneCollection.md) in the Object Picker.
+[Collections](https://lazy-solutions.github.io/AdvancedSceneManager/guides/SceneCollection.html) and [scenes](https://lazy-solutions.github.io/AdvancedSceneManager/guides/Scene.html) can also be opened from [UnityEvents](https://docs.unity3d.com/Manual/UnityEvents.html), such as from a [Button](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/script-Button.html), but it might be easier to use the [SceneHelper](https://lazy-solutions.github.io/AdvancedSceneManager/guides/SceneHelper.html), since that will make it easier to find the [scene](https://lazy-solutions.github.io/AdvancedSceneManager/guides/Scene.html) or [collection](https://lazy-solutions.github.io/AdvancedSceneManager/guides/SceneCollection.html) in the Object Picker.

 ## Wiki
 ###### Advanced Scene Manager
 Welcome to the Advanced Scene Manager wiki!\
-This wiki is available both [online](https://github.com/Lazy-Solutions/AdvancedSceneManager/blob/main/docs/readme.md) and [offline](https://raw.githubusercontent.com/wiki/Lazy-Solutions/AdvancedSceneManager/docs/ToPdf/ASM.pdf)
+This wiki is available both [online](https://lazy-solutions.github.io/AdvancedSceneManager/guides/readme.html) and [offline](https://raw.githubusercontent.com/wiki/Lazy-Solutions/AdvancedSceneManager/https://lazy-solutions.github.io/AdvancedSceneManager/guides/ToPdf/ASM.pdf) (currently unavailable, working on improving pdf converter)

 >Note: the offline version packaged with asset store releases may not be up-to-date, since documentation may be updated after release.